claygiraf/pikachu_hackattack2025/README.md

 The application should now be running, typically on `http://localhost:9002`.

-## 🛡️ Safety & Ethics
+## 🐲 Safety & Ethics

-- **AI as an Assistant**: AI-generated suggestions are intended for review and validation by security professionals, not as fully autonomous actions in the current prototype.
+- **AI as Assistant**: AI-generated suggestions are intended for review and validation by security professionals, not as fully autonomous actions in the current prototype.
 - **Data Security**: Focus on secure handling of sensitive data (though GDPR compliance is a future goal).
 - **User Control**: Users maintain control over configurations and final actions based on AI recommendations.